-This tahini sauce has only four ingredients (plus the spices), one of which is water, but the secret is the technique.
-You need one blender, one full garlic head, cloves unpeeled, one cup of tahini, lots of lemon juice and cold water.
-Spices are cumin and salt.
+This tahini sauce has only four ingredients (plus the spices), one of which is water, but the magic is in the technique.
+You need one blender, one full garlic head, unpeeled cloves, one cup of tahini, lots of lemon juice, and cold water.
+The spices are cumin and salt.

 When it comes to getting that soft, silky texture, the secret is to add cold water, bit by bit.
 And use a hand whisk to incorporate the water into the sauce.
 Stop when you are happy with the consistency.

 This homemade tahini sauce works as a salad dressing, dipping sauce, or as a spread.
 One of my favorite ways to eat it is with the Flax Seed Crackers with Zaatar Spices.

 You can drizzle it on Crunchy Stir-Fry With Tahini Sauce.